 The main objective of this research is to deepen our understanding of micropolitics as an innovative axis for analyzing social and political practices.
 Specifically, I am interested in exploring the philosophical underpinnings of micropolitics to better grasp its implications for praxis, and how the micropolitical perspective is inscribed in today’s political thought.

 My research focuses on the point at which micropolitics intersects with the politics of identity and the notion of praxis.
 For this purpose, I have examined the phenomenological-anthropological framework that supports the constructivist approach to identity.
 Special attention has been given to how the ‘I’ intersects with both language and practice.
-I have also included in my research how the radical democratic project, as it has been envisioned by Ernesto Laclau, Chantal Mouffe, William Connally, Judith Butler, and others, extends its reach when micropolitics is incorporated to radical democratic theory and practice.
+I have also included in my research how the democratic project extends its reach when micropolitics is incorporated to radical democratic theory and practice.

 Mansbach, Abraham.
 2011.
 “Drifting Away from Democracy: A Micropolitical Critique of the Relation between the ‘I’ and the ‘We.’”
 Israeli Studies Review 26(1): 130-145.

 Mansbach, Abraham.
 2011.
 “Whistleblowingas Fearless Speech: The Radical Democratic Effects of Late Modern Parrhesia,” in David Lewis and Wim Vandekerchove (eds.), Whistleblowing and Democratic Values, pp. 13-29.
 London: International Whistleblowing Research Network.

 Mansbach, Abraham.
 2010.
 “La Lógica de la Micropolítica,” Afinidades: Revista de Literatura y Pensamiento, 4, pp. 60-72.